cuylerstuwe/ThumbWork/README.md

 ## Exclusivity

 *People have wildly different expectations, and the differences between people make most feedback useless to most other people.*

+The current popular platforms operate on a clearly-flawed assumption that everyone's opinion is equally worthwhile.
+From racist trolls to clueless noobs, there are plenty of counterexamples available on an hour-to-hour basis showing that this isn't the case.

 ThumbWork will operate on a *"friends"* paradigm: People will see **only** the reviews of people they are *"friends"* with.